react-navigation/react-navigation.github.io/versioned_docs/version-5.x/navigation-container.md

 ### `fallback`

-React Element to use as a fallback while we resolve the deep link.
+React Element to use as a fallback while we resolve the link.
 Defaults to `null`.

 ### `documentTitle`